forestryio/forestry.io/hugo/content/docs/faqs/why-is-my-branch-site-archived.md

 categories:
 - CMS
 headline: ''
-description: Forestry will automatically archive sites that have not been edited for 3 months.
+description: Forestry will automatically archive personal sites that have not been edited for 3 months.
 textline: ''
 tags: []
 cta: